slint-ui/slint/docs/language/src/reference/types.md

 -   `int` and `float` can be converted implicitly to `string`
 -   `physical-length` and `length` can be converted implicitly to each other only in context where the pixel ratio is known.
--   the units type (`length`, `physical-length`, `duration`, ...) cannot be converted to numbers (`float` or `int`) but they can be divided by themselves to result in a number.
+-   the units type (`length`, `physical-length`, `duration`, ...) can't be converted to numbers (`float` or `int`) but they can be divided by themselves to result in a number.
 Similarly, a number can be multiplied by one of these unit.
 The idea is that one would multiply by `1px` or divide by `1px` to do such conversions
 -   The literal `0` can be converted to any of these types that have associated unit.
 -   Struct types convert with another struct type if they have the same property names and their types can be converted.
     The source struct can have either missing properties, or extra properties.
 But not both.
--   Arrays generally do not convert between each other.
+-   Arrays generally don't convert between each other.
 Array literals can be converted if the element types are convertible.
 -   String can be converted to float by using the `to-float` function.
-That function returns 0 if the string is not a valid number.
+That function returns 0 if the string isen't a valid number.
 You can check with `is-float()` if the string contains a valid number

 ```slint,no-preview